magfest/sideboard/docs/source/index.rst

     ``logging.Logger`` subclass which automatically adds module / class / function names to the log messages.
 Plugins should always import and use this logger instead of defining their own or using ``logging.getLogger()``.

+.. function:: is_listy(x)

+    Returns a boolean indicating whether x is "listy", which we define as a sized iterable which is not a map or string.
+This is a utility method which we use internally and it was useful enough that it's exposed for plugins to use.
+We're not saying it was a mistake to make strings iterable in Python, but sometimes we think it very loudly.

 .. function:: listify(x)

-    returns a list version of x if x is a listy iterable, otherwise returns a list with x as its only element, for example:
+    returns a list version of x if x is a `listy <#is_listy>`_ iterable, otherwise returns a list with x as its only element, for example:

     .. code-block:: none